150-year-old ship unearthed near entrance to Kaipara Harbour

-The remains of a ship which ran aground 153 years ago has been discovered on an Auckland beach.
+The remains of a ship which ran aground 153 years ago have been discovered on an Auckland beach.

 The skeleton of the Daring, a 17m two-masted schooner, has been exposed at the entrance to Kaipara Harbour on NZ Defence Force land at South Head and has already attracted much attention with people making the trip out just to get a glimpse of it.